What is meant by Fluid Flow?

 Any substance which can flow is called fluid.
 Liquids, gases, or a mixture of both of them are collectively called fluids.
 They contain a finite mass, occupy a space, and are tangible.
-They are substances which either made up of different molecules or particles.
-They are flowing when the particles of the substance having a change in the relative position concerning time.
+They are substances that are either made up of different molecules or particles.
+They are flowing when the particles of the substance have a change in the relative position concerning time.
 The properties acquired by the fluids are

 - It does have a mass of its own.